travoemily-fs/asl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 📌&nbsp; **Pagination:** Introduce pagination to efficiently manage and navigate through large datasets.
 <br>

-> 🗣️💬&nbsp; **emily says...**&nbsp;&nbsp; before starting on the coding of my routes, I set up a psuedo code that outlines everything to keep myself on track.
+> 🗣️💬&nbsp; **emily says...**&nbsp;&nbsp; 12/14 isn't bad!
+I really tried to get them all to pass but, maybe next time.
+Before starting on the coding of my routes, I set up a psuedo code that outlines everything to keep myself on track.
 You can find this markdown file [here](link).
 I kept the majority of my comments and notes in my actual routes file as well.

 <br>